Christian countercult movement: Precursors and pioneers

+A major theological battle over the definition of Christianity was the Great Schism of 1054.
+Then in 1184, Pope Lucius III published Ad abolendam, or To abolish diverse malignant heresies, which opposed groups such as the Cathars, Waldensians, and Arnoldists who were advocating for various changes within the Catholic Church.
+This set the stage for the Sack of Constantinople, Albigensian Crusade, and the Inquisition; and later the Reformation and Counter-Reformation also dealt with these same theological issues of who was and wasn't a Christian.

 In the Protestant tradition, some of the earliest writings opposing perceived unorthodox groups (such as the Swedenborgians) can be traced back to John Wesley, Alexander Campbell, and Princeton Theological Seminary theologians like Charles Hodge and B. B. Warfield.
 The first known usage of the term cult by a Protestant apologist to denote a group as heretical or unorthodox is in Anti-Christian Cults by A. H. Barrington, published in 1898.

 Quite a few of the pioneering apologists were Baptist pastors, like I. M. Haldeman, or Plymouth Brethren, such as William C. Irvine and Sydney Watson.
 Watson wrote a series of didactic novels like Escaped from the Snare: Christian Science, Bewitched by Spiritualism, and The Gilded Lie (Millennial Dawnism), as warnings of the dangers posed by what he considered cultic groups.
 Watson's use of fiction to counter these perceived cults has been repeated by later novelists like Frank E. Peretti.

-Early twentieth-century Protestant apologists generally applied the words heresy and sects to groups like the Christadelphians, Mormons, Jehovah's Witnesses, Spiritualists, and Theosophists.
-This was reflected in several chapters contributed to the multi-volume work released in 1915 The Fundamentals, where apologists criticized the teachings of Charles Taze Russell, Mary Baker Eddy, the Mormons and Spiritualists.
+Early twentieth-century Protestant apologists generally applied the words "heresy" and "sects" to groups like the Christadelphians, Mormons, Jehovah's Witnesses, Spiritualists, and Theosophists.
+This was reflected in several chapters contributed to the multi-volume work released from 1910 to 1915 The Fundamentals, where apologists criticized the teachings of Charles Taze Russell, Mary Baker Eddy, the Mormons and Spiritualists.
+According to Cowan, "countercult material is rooted in scriptural and doctrinal interpretations that go back in spirit, if not always in denominational lineage, to The Fundamentals".

 Mid-twentieth-century apologists

-Since the 1940s, the approach of Protestant Christians was to apply the meaning of cult such that it included those religious groups who use other scriptures beside the Bible or have teachings and practices deviating from Protestant Christian teachings and practices.
-Some examples of sources (with published dates where known) that documented this approach are:
+Since the 1940s, the approach of Protestant Christians was to apply the meaning of "cult" such that it included those religious groups who use other scriptures beside the Bible or have teachings and practices deviating from Protestant Christian teachings and practices.